CentralLaserFacility/comet-web-sensor/README.md

 ## Setup using Makefile
 'Run make'
-Python requiremetns will be installed in a virtual environment in the TOP directory
+- Python requiremetns will be installed in a virtual environment in the TOP directory
+- DB will be install on host

 ## Setup manual
 1. Install Apache Cassandra